msncn/scs-pj1-team11/README.md

 Scatter plot indicates a strong relationship between alcohol consumption within a nation and the nations average BMI.
 This indicates that alcohol plays a factor in weight gain for a nation or at leasts shows resource disparities, as those with no alcohol consumptions crowd the bottom of the BMI’s for nations.

 # Part 2a - Shengnan's Analysis
 # Code changes are available for Part 2a in pj1_team11.ipynb from the comments - # 2a.
-Global Yearly Summery Shengnan until # 2b.
-Melissa Start
+Global Yearly Summery Shengnan until #

 # Analysis: 2a Yearly Summary